-In a nation frequently captivated by stories of gross injustice, Jomsup’s appearances on a variety of television programs discussing her case has garnered great public sympathy.
+In a nation frequently captivated by stories of gross injustice, Jomsap’s appearances on a variety of television programs discussing her case has garnered great public sympathy.

 As she has recounted, the schoolteacher was at home watching television in Sakon Nakhon province on March 11, 2005, when the road accident she would be implicated for occurred a province away in Nakhon Phanom.

-Thai justice comes down hardest on those who refuse to confess, and it made things worse for Jomsup when she refused to do so in exchange for a lighter sentence.
+Thai justice comes down hardest on those who refuse to confess, and it made things worse for Jomsap when she refused to do so in exchange for a lighter sentence.

 “I believed I was innocent.
 If I did that, then the real criminal would get away.
-I wouldn’t do it,” Jomsup said on Amarin TV’s Different People, Different Opinions show.
+I wouldn’t do it,” Jomsap said on Amarin TV’s Different People, Different Opinions show.

-Rojana Jantrut, Jomsup’s childhood friend, said she and officers from the DSI tracked down the real perpetrator, who turned out to be a “man of wealth.”
+Rojana Jantrut, Jomsap’s childhood friend, said she and officers from the DSI tracked down the real perpetrator, who turned out to be a “man of wealth.”